Workflow Software Success Means Setting Yourself Up for Quick Wins

 Integrify's templates are listed by department and are being added all the time.
 Not only do they make for great potential quick wins but they can be deconstructed and analyzed to learn new techniques for your own processes.

-Hopefully, we've convinced you of the importance of quick wins in workflow automation efforts.
+Hopefully, we've convinced you of the importance of quick wins for workflow automation software success.
 Quick wins can help:

 - Motivate the automation team